prometheus-community/helm-charts/charts/prometheus-mongodb-exporter/README.md

 ### Service Monitor

 The chart comes with a ServiceMonitor for use with the [Prometheus Operator](https://github.com/helm/charts/tree/master/stable/prometheus-operator).
+By default, the ServiceMonitor is disabled.
+You can enable the ServiceMonitor by setting `serviceMonitor.enabled` to `true`.
+For the ServiceMonitor to be detected by the Prometheus Operator, you must add the selector label to `serviceMonitor.additionalLabels`.
+You can find this label under `spec.serviceMonitorSelector` of the Prometheus CRD.

-If you're not using the Prometheus Operator, you can disable the ServiceMonitor by setting `serviceMonitor.enabled` to `false` and instead populate the `podAnnotations` as below:
+If you're not using the Prometheus Operator, you can instead populate the `podAnnotations` as below:

 ```yaml
 podAnnotations: